reframejs/reframe/docs/overview.template.md

 This means that, if Reframe doesn't suit a need, you can replace Reframe parts with code of your own to adapt Reframe to your need.
 You can progressively and over time re-write all Reframe parts and get rid of Reframe altogether.

-We call the characteristic of being able to adapt to yours needs *adaptability*, and we call such adaptable framework an *(anti-)framework*.
+We call the characteristic of being able to adapt to your needs *adaptability*, and we call such adaptable framework an *(anti-)framework*.

+# Features

+ - Fully
+ - Performant
+  - Code splitting
+  - HTML-static pages
+  - DOM-static pages
+  - Optimal HTTP Caching

 ### Reframe Project Scope